 AAA Editor Notes

 Casey Jones Home & Railroad Museum is off I-40 exit 80A on US 45 bypass in Casey Jones Village, 30 Casey Jones Ln.
 This is the home of John Luther “Casey” Jones, a 19th-century railroad engineer whose heroic actions during a train wreck were memorialized in “The Ballad of Casey Jones.”
-The home, where Jones lived with his wife and three children, is decorated with period furniture.
+The home, where Jones lived with his wife and three children, is decorated with period furniture and china.

 A replica of his engine, “Old 382,” is in the museum, which also displays assorted railroad memorabilia, including a baggage car and caboose.
 The Train Station addition re-creates an 1890s-era train station.
 Displays in the Jackson Room focus on the town's rich railroad history.
 A 9-minute video portrays Jones' story.
 Self-guiding tours are available.